sawarniayush/sawarniayush.github.io/index.md

 Before joining MSR, I spent two amazing years as an MTech research student at the Indian Institute of Science (IISc) Bangalore, where I was advised by [Prof. Siddharth Barman](https://www.csa.iisc.ac.in/~barman/).
 I also had the opportunity to collaborate with [Prof. Arindam Khan](https://www.csa.iisc.ac.in/~arindamkhan/).
 I worked on problems related to Multi-armed Bandits, Fairness, and Causal Inference.

-Prior to my MTech, I was a software engineer at Goldman Sachs Bangalore, where I built scalable software for big data.
-Before that, I obtained my undergraduate degree from BITS Pilani in Electrical and Electronics Engineering.
+Prior to my MTech, I worked at Goldman Sachs Bangalore, where I built scalable analytics for fraud detection.
+Before that, I obtained my undergraduate degree in Electrical and Electronics Engineering from BITS Pilani.

 ## Research Interests